ladysecspeare/lilygo-t-dongle-s3-project/README.md

 I recently won a scavenger hunt and bagged a very neat **LilyGO T-Dongle-S3**.
 This repository contains a few of my experiments with the **ESP32**.

-Check out my examples, each accompanied by a detailed blog post!
+Check out my examples, each accompanied by detailed blog posts!